-October 26, 2020 at 12:47 pm · Justin Becker · Comments Off on Cass Lake Front Apartments Security Deposit Refund Requirements
+October 26, 2020 at 12:47 pm · Justin Becker · Comments Off on How to Get Security Deposit Back

 At the end of your lease, there are a variety of things that you need to take care of and/or address.
-In addition to packing, making a moving checklist and hiring movers, you also need to make sure everything is squared away with your apartment community.
-Of course, if this is done correctly, you are likely to get their security deposits refunded.
+In addition to packing, making a moving checklist, and hiring movers, you also need to make sure everything is squared away with your apartment community.
+Of course, if this is done correctly, tenants are likely to get their security deposits refunded.

 Prior to Moving In

-The reason you should give your lease a once over before you start rearranging furniture is because likely some time has passed since you originally signed the lease, and there is a possibility that things, or your plans, have changed.
+The reason you should give your lease a once over before you start rearranging furniture is because sometimes plans change, and there is a possibility of this happening before you move-out.
 Ideally, if things have changed, or there may be certain stipulations within the lease that no longer apply to you for whatever reason, it is better to be able to address those things at the beginning of your lease versus at the end.

 Being an Exemplary Tenant

-It may seem like a novel concept, but one of the easiest ways to ensure that you get your security deposit back is to be a somewhat decent tenant.
-Overall, being a good tenant basically means that you don’t owe any back rent, and you have not violated any of the rules and regulations that were laid out in your lease.
+It may seem like a novel concept, but one of the easiest ways to ensure that you get your security deposit back is to be a good tenant.
+Overall, being a good tenant basically means that you don’t owe any unpaid rent, and you have not violated any of the rules and regulations that were laid out in your lease.

 Community Rules and Regulations

-Actually, to be a wonderful tenant, you might just want to pull out your copy of the Rules and Regulations to All Tenants.
+Actually, to be a wonderful tenant, you might just want to pull out your copy of the Rules and Regulations that you agreed to prior to moving in.
 Here, you will find a whole set of apartment community guidelines and rules.
-For example, besides paying rent on time and covering any late fees, etc., you also must contact DTE upon moving in and moving out, be up-to-date with all pet fees/rents, keep your common areas clean or free from trash and abide by the community parking rules.
+For example, besides paying rent on time and covering any late fees, you also must contact the utility company upon moving in and moving out, be up-to-date with all pet fees/rents, keep the common areas clean or free from trash, and abide by the community parking rules.
 Plus, any health and safety hazards are not allowed on the premises.

 Cass Lake Front Apartments Security Deposit Refund Requirements

-Give Notice to Your Landlord
+Give Proper Notice to Your Landlord

 Last-Minute Expenses and Costs